Barcodes as Summary of Loss Function Topology: Conclusion

 To compute barcodes we used a graph-based construction which approximates the function.
 Then we apply the algorithm we developed to compute the function's barcodes of local minima.
 Our experimental results of computing barcodes for small neural networks lead to two principal observations.

 First all barcodes sit in a tiny lower part of the total function's range.
-Secondly the barcodes descend lower as the depth and width of neural network increases, in accordance with expectation from \cite{B19}.
+Secondly the barcodes descend lower as the depth and width of neural network increases.
 From the practical point of view, this means that gradient descent optimization cannot get stuck in high local minima, and it is also not difficult to get from one local minimum to another (with smaller value) during learning.

 The method that we developed has several further research directions.
 Although we tested the method on small neural networks, it is possible to apply it to large-scale modern neural networks such as convolutional networks (i.e. ResNet, VGG, AlexNet, U-Net, see \cite{alom2018history}) for image-processing based tasks.
-However, in this case the graph-based approximation that we use requires wise choice of representative graph vertices as dense filling of area by points is computationally intractable.
-There are clearly also connections, deserving further investigation, between the barcodes of local minima and the rate of convergency during learning.
-Another direction is to study further the connections between the barcode of local minima and the generalization properties of given minimum and of neural network.
+However, in this case the graph-based approximation that we use requires wise choice of representative graph vertices as, dense filling of area by points is computationally intractable.
+There are clearly also connections, deserving further investigation, between the barcodes of local minima and optimal learning rates or the rates of convergence during learning.